charpeni/react-native-url-polyfill/README.md

 Meanwhile, React Native has grown around that polyfill, then some unexpected errors have arisen.

->Known issues with React Native's URL are:
+>Known issues (non-exhaustive) with React Native's URL are:
 >
 >- URL cannot handle "localhost" domain for base url [react-native#26019](https://github.com/facebook/react-native/issues/26019).
 >- URL implementation should add a trailing slash to the base [react-native#25717](https://github.com/facebook/react-native/issues/25717).